Autobiography of Miley Cyrus: I Didn't Think I Was Beautiful

 Milky Milky Milk Tour

 Toward the end of 2015, Miley Cyrus launched her fifth concert tour, entitled the Milky Milky Milk Tour, which presented eight shows over two months.
 The Flaming Lips and Dan Deacon joined her on the tour.
-Like the Bangerz tour, this one is a sexually charged, burlesque bash of music and jokes.
+Like the Bangerz tour, this one was a sexually charged, burlesque bash of music and jokes.
 For her first performance, Miley wore an S&M bondage ensemble, complete with fake breasts and a large, bouncy, phallic prop between her legs.
-Moreover, many of her songs are decidedly lascivious or bawdy, particularly “BB Talk,” which provides generous use of the f-word.
-And her song “Karen Don’t Be Sad” is about a gender-bender character bullied for her choice of lifestyle.
+Moreover, many of her songs were decidedly bawdy, particularly “BB Talk,” which provides generous use of the f-word.
+And her song “Karen Don’t Be Sad” was about a gender-bender character bullied for her choice of lifestyle.

 Crisis in Six Scenes

 Miley returned to TV by playing the role of a young leftist radical named Lennie Dale in Woody Allen’s, Crisis in Six Scenes, produced by Amazon Studios.
 In this comedy series set in the late 1960s, Lennie constantly clashes with Sidney Muntzinger, an elderly man played by Woody Allen.
 For instance, Lennie gives marijuana to Alan (a friend’s son), played by John Magaro, and Muntzinger throws a right-wing fit.
 Of course, during the party hearty Sixties, giving away pot wasn’t such a big deal, was it?
 But Lennie's also on-the-run from the cops because she had blown up a draft board with a homemade bomb, and hopes to hide-out at Munsinger’s home until she can flee to Cuba.